This is Why You See Dryer Lint—You’re Drying Your Clothes to Death!

-Any item that has a rubber backing, like a bath rug, should never come in contact with the inside of a dryer.
-Lay it flat to air dry and that rubber backing will last a long time.
-Put them through a drying cycle or two and expect that backing to crack, flake, and finally crumble off.
-What a mess.
+Any item with a rubber backing, like a bath rug, should never come in contact with the inside of a dryer.
+Lay it flat to air dry, and that rubber backing will last a long time.
+Put them through a drying cycle or two and expect that backing to crack, flake, and finally crumble off—what a mess.

 Don’t kill the spandex

-Fabrics that contain spandex, latex, elastic or have painted or silkscreened logos should not meet the heat of a clothes dryer.
-Even the elastic in pajamas, underwear and so on will break down quickly if dried on “hot.”
+Fabrics that contain spandex, latex, elastic, or have painted or silkscreened logos should not meet the heat of a clothes dryer.
+Even the elastic in pajamas, underwear, and so on will break down quickly if dried on “hot.”
 Make sure you always read the labels to determine fabric content and laundering instructions.
-Get a portable drying rack or install a few extra towel bars so you can air-dry these more delicate types of fabric.
+Get a portable drying rack or install a few extra towel bars so you can air-dry these more delicate fabric types.